constantin-crailsheim/TS2VecAR/README.md

 # TS2VecAR

-This repo is the implemtation of the [TS2VecAR](https://github.com/constantin-crailsheim/TS2VecAR/tree/main/paper/text/ts2vecar.pdf) paper written in the Unsupervised Deep Learning Seminar at LMU Munich in the winter term 2022/23 under the supervision of [Dr. Mina Rezaei](https://www.slds.stat.uni-muenchen.de/people/minar/)
+This repo is the implementation of the [TS2VecAR](https://github.com/constantin-crailsheim/TS2VecAR/tree/main/paper/text/ts2vecar.pdf) paper written in the Unsupervised Deep Learning Seminar at LMU Munich in the winter term 2022/23 under the supervision of [Dr. Mina Rezaei](https://www.slds.stat.uni-muenchen.de/people/minar/)

 ## Model structure